NASA calls for new taxis to fly to Space Station

 Winning firms would have until May 2014 to complete their integrated designs, with the intention, if funding allows, to test fly their spaceships in orbit by the middle of the decade, Mango said.

-Goals of the demonstration flight include reaching an altitude of at least 230 miles, maneuvering in space and staying in orbit for at least three days, Mango said.
+Goals of the demonstration flight include reaching an altitude of at least 230 miles (370 kilometers), maneuvering in space and staying in orbit for at least three days, Mango said.

 The test ships should be capable of carrying at least four people, he added.